benjamincrozat/content/posts/php-90.md

 ## Introduction

 PHP is an open-source project.
-Knowing what's going on for the next version only takes a minute of research.
+Knowing what new features and changes are planned for the next version only takes a minute of research.
 For instance, this page lists all the [accepted RFCs for different versions of PHP](https://wiki.php.net/rfc).

 That being said, despite PHP 9.0 being planned, no work have been started yet and we have to dig deeper.